ponylang/rfcs/text/0000-range_redesign.md

 # Motivation

 The existence of Range and Reverse as separate classes, each one with their own limitations, to cover a use case that in most languages is addressed by a single API highlights the possibility for an improvement.
 Having a single, well-tested implementation to generate numeric ranges will improve the quality of life of new developers and possibly reduce unexpected behaviors for a core piece of the stdlib.
 For example in the existing implementation it is possible to generate infinite ranges without any explicit control.
+To check that a range is infinite, the user has to call the dedicated function (`is_infinite`) to be sure that its range will terminate.
+This unloads onto the user a lot of unnecessary checks that could be incorporated into the Range class.
 In addition to that, the current implementation doesn't allow to express a range spanning over a whole data type since it makes assumptions on the exclusiveness of the right bound.
+This prevents the user from creating a range that includes the max element of a given data type.

 # Detailed design